Wall Street closes up on signs of economic rebound

 Market participants now await Friday’s crucial jobs report from the Labor Department for a clearer picture of the extent of economic damage wrought by mandated lockdowns.
 The report is expected to show the unemployment rate surging to a historic 19.7%.

+All 11 major sectors in the S&P 500 ended the session in the black, with energy and materials enjoying the largest percentage gains.

-The ARCA Airline index, whose constituents have been hit particularly hard by COVID-19-related restrictions, was boosted by a slow but steady increase in commercial air traffic.
+The ARCA Airline index, whose constituents have been hit particularly hard by COVID-19-related restrictions, was up 3.8% boosted by a slow but steady increase in commercial air traffic.

-Southwest Airlines Co advanced after extending buyout and paid leaves to employees in what its chief executive called an effort to “ensure survival.”
+Southwest Airlines Co rose 2.6% after extending buyout and paid leaves to employees in what its chief executive called an effort to “ensure survival.”

-Shares of Slack Technologies Inc closed higher after Cowen initiated coverage of the workspace communication platform with an “outperform” rating.
+Shares of Slack Technologies Inc advanced 3.2% after Cowen initiated coverage of the workspace communication platform with an “outperform” rating.

-A report that Western Union has made an offer to buy smaller rival MoneyGram International Inc. The shares of both money transfer companies jumped.
+A report that Western Union has made an offer to buy smaller rival MoneyGram International Inc sent the money transfer companies shares up by 11.3% and 29.7%, respectively.

-Shares of luxury retailer Tiffany & Co dropped following a report from WWD that its deal with LVMH is seen as uncertain amid deteriorating U.S. market.
+Shares of luxury retailer Tiffany & Co dropped 8.9% following a report from WWD that its deal with LVMH is seen as uncertain amid the deteriorating U.S. market.

+Advancing issues outnumbered declining ones on the NYSE by a 2.89-to-1 ratio; on Nasdaq, a 1.69-to-1 ratio favored advancers.

+The S&P 500 posted 17 new 52-week highs and no new lows; the Nasdaq Composite recorded 77 new highs and five new lows.

 Reporting by Stephen Culp; Editing by Cynthia Osterman